surniaulula/wpsso/readme.txt

 = 3.54.1-dev.2 =

 (2018/02/26) Fixed the missing 'og:image:width' and 'og:image:height' meta tags.
-Refactored the NGG module to add support for NextCellent Gallery image slugs in the query pid value (Pro version).
+Refactored the NextGEN Gallery module to add support for NextCellent Gallery image slugs in the WP_Query pid value (Pro version).

 = 3.54.0 =